rodoctor/iris-dev-codeinspector/README.md

 ## Collaboration
 We welcome any and all contributions!
 Feel free to fork the repository, make improvements or suggest changes, and submit a Pull Request.
 Every contribution is appreciated, and we look forward to collaborating with you.

+## Future Ideas
+- Enhance the project's configuration process to simplify installation and setup, making it more user-friendly for new users.
+- Implement a graphical user interface (GUI) for easier rule management, configuration, and report visualization.
+- Add integration with popular CI/CD tools for automated code inspection during the development pipeline.
+- Expand the reporting features to include visualizations and metrics on code quality over time.